Midwestern HomeLife

 • 📖 Recipe

-It's the most delicious cake ever.
-Enjoy with a good cup of coffee or an Iced Vanilla Latte for an after-dinner sweet treat.
+It's an insanely chocolatey, decadent cake, and perfect with a good cup of coffee or an Iced Vanilla Latte for an after-dinner sweet treat.

 chocolate caramel poke cake ingredients.

-Chocolate cake mix.
-My favorites are Devil's food cake mix or triple chocolate fudge cake mix, but any chocolate boxed cake mix will do.
+• Chocolate cake mix.
+Devil's food cake mix or triple chocolate fudge cake mix are my favorite flavors of chocolate boxed cake mix.
 You can also use a homemade chocolate cake.

-Oil, eggs, and coffee (or water).
-Use the amounts of oil and eggs called for in the package directions.
-I like to use cooled coffee instead of water, but you can definitely use water.
+• Oil, eggs, and coffee (or water).
+Use the amounts of vegetable oil and eggs called for in the package directions.
+I use cooled coffee instead of water to boost the chocolate flavor.

 Caramel Whipped Cream